wagtail/rfcs/text/104-validation-on-publish.md

 * the FieldPanel has not been passed an explicit `required_on_save` argument, then
 * the FieldPanel will behave as if `required_on_save=True` has been passed, i.e. it will not add the field to the model form's `defer_required_on_fields` list.

+## Implications for text representations of snippet models

+As mentioned above, the new validation behaviour will be in place for snippet models that inherit from `DraftStateMixin`.
+Unlike pages, Wagtail provides no "built-in" required fields for these.
+As a result, if the developer has not taken the explicit step of marking fields as `required_on_save`, it will be possible for editors to create draft snippets where all fields are left blank.
+This may result in the `__str__`  method (or others that provide a string representation, such as `get_admin_display_title`) also being blank.

+It is therefore necessary for Wagtail to guard against this case and provide its own fallback representation such as `[Foo object]` where a blank representation would cause issues:

+* In log entries, the `label` field of `BaseLogEntry` is a non-blank field that is populated with the instance's text representation;
+* In listing views, any label used as the link for an object's edit view must be non-empty in order to be clickable.

 ## Open Questions

 // Include any questions until Status is ‘Accepted’